 St Ives Bay Line:

-buses will replace trains between St Erth and St Ives from Saturday 15 to Tuesday 18 February only
+buses will now replace trains between St Erth and St Ives from Saturday 15 to Thursday 20 February

 Monday 24 February

-The railway in Cornwall will be fully open from this date, however, there will be minor alterations to early morning services from Penzance towards Plymouth.
+The railway in Cornwall will be fully open from this date, however, there may be minor alterations to early morning services from Penzance towards Plymouth.
 Check carefully before travelling.